AntonyThorpe/ssBootstrap3/README.md

 4. Copy the `thirdparty` folder to `mysite`.
 This contains Bootstrap's javascript and Less.
 5. Run `/dev/build`.
 6. Optional
+ * Favicon/icon links are in templates/Page.ss file.
+Upload your icon through http://realfavicongenerator.net/ and copy the generated icons to your project root.
+Note that the tile colour for Windows 8 will need to be changed `<meta name="msapplication-TileColor" content="#fff">` in Page.ss.
  * Enable search in config `FulltextSearchable::enable();`
- * For older browsers include html5shiv.js to support HTML5 elements (folder: `mysite/thirdparty/bower_components/html5shiv/dist/html5shiv.js`).
+ * For older browsers include html5shiv.js and respond.js to support HTML5 elements and page size media queries (see folder: `mysite/thirdparty/bower_components/`)

 ## Requirements